 MRS Associates is a collection agency.
 They are based in Cherry Hill, NJ.
 They buy collection accounts from banks, credit unions, consumer finance companies, commercial retailers, and auto finance companies.
 They also collect on delinquent student loans.

-MRS Associates calls itself a an account receivables management company, and deemphasizes its role as a debt collector in company descriptions.
+MRS Associates calls itself an account receivables management company and deemphasizes its role as a debt collector in company descriptions.
 They are one of the largest US-based collection agents.

 |1930 Olney Ave.|

 |MRS Associates employs between 500 and 1,000 people in Cherry Hill, NJ, Westerville, OJ, and Mumbai, India.
 The company is privately held, and is lead by co-CEOs Saul Freedman and Jeff Freedman.|